 The course is a laboratory to accompany AST 152.
 Emphasis is placed on laboratory experiences which enhance the materials presented in AST 152 and which provide practical experience.
 Upon completion, students should be able to demonstrate a working knowledge of astronomy.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement a general education course in natural sciences.
-(SP) AST 251 Observational Astronomy (1 3 2) AST 111 or AST 152 and make measurements with the telescope.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in natural sciences.
+(SP) 28160